 1. Ditch sugar and processed foods — now.

 Sugar is, in a word, garbage — and when viruses are making the rounds, the sweet stuff can make getting sick far easier by starving your beneficial gut bacteria and over-feeding the bad guys.
-Processed foods have a similar impact, weakening immunity with chemicals, allergens and virtually no bug-fighting nutrients, so ban processed junk from your table too.
-If you're hooked on sugar, these tips can help you quit.
+Processed foods have a similar impact, weakening immunity with chemicals, allergens and virtually no bug-fighting nutrients.
+So, ban processed junk from your table too.

 2. Go heavy on garlic and onions.

 Take advantage of the allium-rich veggies, known for their powerful anti-viral, antibacterial and anti-fungal properties… and they taste great too!
-They feed your gut the fiber and prebiotics it thrives on, and they work just as well raw or cooked, so start chopping those garlic, onions, scallions, chives, leeks, shallots to enjoy daily.
+They provide your gut with the fiber and prebiotics it thrives on, and they work just as well raw or cooked.
+Point being: Start chopping those garlic, onions, scallions, chives, leeks, shallots to enjoy daily.